-Devon Youth Offending Service and other people collect and use information for all kinds of reasons, and the law explains exactly what organisations can do with this information.
+Devon Youth Justice Service and other people collect and use information for all kinds of reasons, and the law explains exactly what organisations can do with this information.

 We collect some information about the young people we work with.
 It’s our job to tell you how we will collect that information, how we will record it and how we will use it.